Undergraduate Program in Barcelona

 EBBA - Executive Bachelor of Business Administration

-The Executive Bachelor of Business Administration program is designed for working professionals on management tracks with at least five years of work experience and provides participants with the theory and knowledge to strengthen their business acumen.
+The Executive Bachelor of Business Administration program is designed for working professionals in a managerial field with at least five years of work experience, and provides participants with the theory and knowledge to strengthen their business acumen.

-The Executive Bachelor of Business Administration program deepens participants panoramic view of modern business including how to analyze issues facing different types of organizations, an understanding of decision-making and the implementation of issues of managing a service.
+The Executive Bachelor of Business Administration program deepens participants insight into modern business, including how to analyze issues facing different types of organizations, an understanding of decision-making and the implementation of issues of managing a service.

 During this program, students will:

-3. Analyze how multinationals and small organziations cope with change
+3. Analyze how multinationals and small organizations cope with change.

 - Business Management3 CH / 4 ECTS

 In this course, students will be introduced to the historical and modern understandings of the art and science of management.
 They will learn about domestic and international economic progress, industrial development, globalization and ethical and conservation issues.
 The interactive overview of the “Systematic Approach” in management as it relates to modern theories and practices will offer students a full perspective of our contemporary world.
 Students will focus on leading-edge management concepts, creativity and innovation, and leadership methodologies.
 In–depth attention is given to the five main managerial processes: planning, creating decision-making roles, human resource management, implementation of projects, influencing project teams through a variety of leadership styles and quality control.
 Students develop hands‐on skills in decision making, project management, problem-solving, communication, and facilitation processes.

 - Quantitative Business Methods3 CH / 4 ECTS